nestjs/docs.nestjs.com/content/microservices/nats.md

 #### Options

 The `options` object is specific to the chosen transporter.
 The <strong>NATS</strong> transporter exposes the properties described [here](https://github.com/nats-io/node-nats#connect-options).
 Additionally, there is a `queue` property which allows you to specify the name of the queue that your server should subscribe to (leave `undefined` to ignore this setting).
-Read more about NATS queue groups <a href="https://docs.nestjs.com/microservices/nats#queue-groups">below</a>.
+Read more about NATS queue groups [below](/microservices/nats#queue-groups).

 #### Client

-Like other microservice transporters, you have <a href="https://docs.nestjs.com/microservices/basics#client">several options</a> for creating a NATS `ClientProxy` instance.
+Like other microservice transporters, you have [several options](/microservices/basics#client) for creating a NATS `ClientProxy` instance.

 One method for creating an instance is to use the `ClientsModule`.
 To create a client instance with the `ClientsModule`, import it and use the `register()` method to pass an options object with the same properties shown above in the `createMicroservice()` method, as well as a `name` property to be used as the injection token.
-Read more about `ClientsModule` <a href="https://docs.nestjs.com/microservices/basics#client">here</a>.
+Read more about `ClientsModule` [here](microservices/basics#client).

 ```typescript
 @Module({